visualDust/visualDust/README.md

 └─────┘    └────┴───────────────────────┴────┴────┘    └────┘ └───┴───┴───┘ └───────┴───┴───┘
 ```

-**Notice that**: Some of my previous repositories are invisible now due to some publication issues or similar reasons.
-I've made __35__ of them private.
+**Notice that**: Some of my previous repositories are invisible now.
+I made them private.